Monday, January 19, 2026

 Elaine Pagels, the classical and biblical scholar who was among the first to translate and interpret the Nag Hammadi manuscripts writes in her 2019 book Why Religion?
 A Personal Story that she tried LSD shortly before feeling impelled to write her bestseller The Gnostic Gospels (1979).
 Gnosis, the direct experience of God, is something often powerfully enhanced by entheogens like LSD.

 Pagels grew up in Palo Alto, the child of academic parents (who were horrified by her dabblings into religion as a child).
+She had an early fascination with the trippy Gospel of John, which was also Emily Dickinson's favorite Bible book.
 In high school, she hung out with a group of artists, and writes that she knew the (years older) Jerry Garcia, and attended his first wedding (to a very pregnant young woman).
 In high school, he dated Garcia's friend Paul Speegle, who died in a car crash that Jerry, also in the car, survived, and she surmises that the name The Grateful Dead “must have resonated from the crash he’d survived five years earlier.”
 The car crash also caused her to leave her new-found religion when born again Christains told her her Jewish friend would burn in hell.

 “Many of us, of course, have left religious institutions behind, and prefer to identify as ‘spiritual, not religious,’” she writes at the outset of Why Religion?
 “I’ve done both – had faith, lost it; joined groups, and left them....What matters to me more than whether we participate in institutions or leave them is how we engage the imagination – in dreams, art, poetry, music – since what each of us needs, and what we can engage, obviously differs and changes throughout our lifetime.”